Ruohan-Li/Ruohan-Li.github.io/_pages/about.md

 ---

 Hello and welcome!
-I'm a PhD student in the <a href='https://geog.umd.edu/'>Department of Geographical Sciences</a> at the University of Maryland, College Park, working with <a href='https://geog.umd.edu/facultyprofile/wang/dongdong'>Dr. Dongdong Wang</a>.
+I'm a PhD student in the <a href='https://geog.umd.edu/'>Department of Geographical Sciences</a> at the <a href='https://umd.edu/'>University of Maryland, College Park</a>, working with <a href='https://geog.umd.edu/facultyprofile/wang/dongdong'>Dr. Dongdong Wang</a>.
 My research focuses extensively on leveraging deep learning and advanced analytical methods to interpret Earth system dynamics.